 Soluble waste canvas is an amazing product.
 It allows you to cross stitch on any fabric from bedding to clothing using this special canvas as a grid.
 Once the stitching is complete, simply wash away the canvas – leaving a wonderful cross-stitched design.

-If you’re looking for further cross stitch ideas, why not be inspired by this short video (3 mins) we found on YouTube:
+If you’re looking for further cross stitch ideas, why not be inspired by this short (4 mins), lively, popular video we found on YouTube:

 Did you enjoy that?
 Did it give you any ideas?
 I do hope so.
 However…

 … If you still cannot find some inspiration from any of the above, and are up for something that’s funny, whacky, saucy and definitely different, check out: boredpanda (if you’re easily offended, perhaps give it a miss).